 6 killed, dozens wounded in bomb attacks at 3 churches in Indonesia: Police

-JAKARTA: At least six people were killed and dozens more injured in a wave of blasts including a suicide bombing outside churches in Indonesia's second-biggest city Surabaya on Sunday (May 13), police said, tripling the initial death toll.
+JAKARTA: At least six people were killed and 35 injured in a wave of blasts including a suicide bombing outside churches in Indonesia's second-biggest city Surabaya on Sunday (May 13), police said, tripling the initial death toll.

 "There have been three attacks at three churches," East Java Police spokesman Frans Barung Mangera said.